psf/requests-html/README.rst

     https://www.google.com/
     https://www.reddit.com/

-Note that the order of the objects in the results list represents the order they were returned in, not the order that the coroutines are passed to the ``run`` method, which is shown in the examply by the order being different.
+Note that the order of the objects in the results list represents the order they were returned in, not the order that the coroutines are passed to the ``run`` method, which is shown in the example by the order being different.

 Grab a list of all links on the page, as–is (anchors excluded):